In this video, the educator uses dialogic reading (interactive read aloud) strategies while sharing the text Wombat stew.

 - Work together to create a wombat stew in the tub/bucket, using the materials, water, allowing children to take turns participating in various parts of the process.

-- Take opportunities to chant/sing aspects of the story, or encourage children to remember their favourite parts, or engage in sociodramatic play as one of the c
+- Take opportunities to chant/sing aspects of the story, or encourage children to remember their favourite parts, or engage in sociodramatic play as one of the characters.

 This can be extended by revisiting the story in writing, fine arts, or constructive/sociodramatic play experiences, or by recreating this experience using a different text as the stimulus.